canonical/microceph/docs/tutorial/get-started.rst

 .. code-block:: none

-    sudo radosgw-admin user create --uid=user --display-name=user
+    sudo radosgw-admin user create --uid=user --display-name=user --access-key=foo --secret-key=bar

-The output should include user details as shown below, with auto-generated access and secret keys.
+The output should include user details as shown below, if ``access-key`` or ``secret-key`` is not provided by the user, it will be generated automatically.

 .. terminal::